Bomb kills eight in Syrian city of Raqqa

-AMMAN (Reuters) - A bomb attack in the Syrian city of Raqqa killed eight people on Tuesday, including four members of the U.S.-backed Syrian Democratic Forces, a security source in northern Syria said.
+RAQQA, Syria (Reuters) - A bomb attack in the Syrian city of Raqqa killed eight people on Tuesday, including four members of the U.S.-backed Syrian Democratic Forces, a security source in northern Syria said.

 The blast also killed four civilians and wounded three members of the Kurdish-led internal security forces known as the Asayish, the source said.